Follow us on networks

 The body needs to be hydrated to function properly.
 Drink between 6 and 8 glasses of water a day, this would be a good dose.

 Try not to abuse juices, even if they are natural.
-They improve your hydration, but they have lost the fiber, and you are only left with the sugars in the fruit.
+They improve your hydration, but they have lost the fiber, and you are only left with the sugars from the fruit.

 Infusions, broths and the consumption of fruits and vegetables can help you achieve these levels of water intake.

-For the female microbiota, it is better to use compresses than tampons
+For the female microbiota, it is better to use pads than tampons

 Women should try to use pads rather than tampons and, in any case, renew them every so often.

-It is also important not to get used to wearing panty liners on a regular basis.
-When they are used, you have to choose the most breathable and cottony in texture over the more plastic fabrics.
-Here are some fabric panty liners that would be the best if you need them.
+It is also important not to get used to using panty liners on a regular basis.
+When used, you should choose the most breathable ones with a cottony texture over more plastic fabrics.
+Here I leave you some cloth panty liners that would be the best if you need them.

 Good medical supervision helps maintain a healthy microbiota

-Make regular reviews and, especially, in the case of feeling any unusual symptoms such as itching or odor.
+Carry out regular check-ups and, especially, if you feel any unusual symptoms such as itching or odor.

 Limit medications to avoid altering the microbiota